unccd/Prais4-reporting-manual/SO1.md

 However, for the purposes of UNCCD reporting, the five classes above are simplified into the following three classes:

-- z-score < -1.28 = degrading
+- z-score < -1.28 = potentially degrading
 - z-score $\ge$ -1.28 AND $\le$ 1.28 = stable
-- z-score > 1.28 = improving
+- z-score > 1.28 = potentially improving

-The pixels with the lowest negative z-score level (< –1.28) are considered degraded and other areas (stable and improving) are considered not degraded.
+Nonetheless, only the pixels with the lowest negative z-score level (< –1.96) are considered degraded and other areas (stable and improving) are considered not degraded.

 ##### Productivity State